8bitTitanas/fog-of-war/README.md

 - Each player will have 40 seconds to place ONE bid.
 - The player with the highest bid pays the value of the second highest bid and wins the item.
 - In the event of a tie the player with the highest total pool of DKP wins the bid and pays the highest amount bid.
-- In the event only a single player bids on a given item that player pays the minimum price and wins the item.
+- In the event only a single player bids on a given item that player pays the minimum price of 2 and wins the item.
+- Maximum Bid Price of 150 during the transition to vickery auction.
 - The loot master has the right to deny players right to roll on a given item for the following reasons:
   - The item is not for the players current main spec.
   - The item is not an upgrade for the players currently equipped item and no reasonable argument can be made as to how this item can be useful for a given player.